AlexisRenchon/Home/menu2.md

 1. Hot spot and hot moments
 1. At what scale does X predict Y

+# Wavelet analysis

 Wavelet analysis in time and space.

-(OTHER SECTION).
+# Quantify spatio-temporal variability

 Quantify spatial and temporal variability (e.g. is there a lot of heterogeneity?
-Need a metric) (OTHER SECTION).
+Need a metric).